Wash your hands, cover your cough and stay home if you’re sick. Get the latest COVID-19 advice.

 Students cannot receive permission to wear incorrect footwear, sloppy joes or coloured under-garments.
 Situations of special circumstances should be referred to the Wellbeing Team or uniform coordinator via a note from the parent or caregiver.

 Students may borrow or buy acceptable uniform items from the school to ensure that they comply with the uniform policy.
-The office keeps a supply of new and good donated uniform items for this purpose.
+The office keeps a supply of donated uniform items for this purpose.
 Students are encouraged to obtain correct items before roll call to avoid penalty.

 Some examples of acceptable and unacceptable shoes are shown below.